-I was asked recently, what tips I can give as a private guide working in Africa.
+I was asked recently, what general tips I can give for a safari in Africa.
 The question led to today’s article.
 I didn’t want to bore you with the usual “packing list” advice, so I tried to come up with some unique things I try to practice myself to enrich this wild experience.
 So, here we go:

 Keep a diary.